kencx/source/content/posts/transition-to-linux.md

 What started out as a goal to stop using Windows out of spite has opened many doors.
 Through the process, I have picked up many tools and concepts
 - Operating systems, computer networking
-- Containers and Virtualization (Docker and Vagrant)
+- Containers and Virtualization
 - Proper use of Git and Github
-- Automation (Ansible and Terraform)
+- Automation (Ansible and CI/CD)
-- Vim!!
+- (n)vim!!

 If you are going through a similar journey, I have just one piece of advice:
 Docker and Vagrant are your friends.
-A lab environment is REALLY, REALLY helpful.
+A lab environment is **REALLY, REALLY** helpful.
 It incentivizes you to test things out, providing some hands-on experience, while not having to worry about breaking your system.